503meditation/helloworld/README.md

 #### Notes

-checked into master in `../helloworld/` root folder and checked into gh-pages branch on `../helloworld/_site`
+i'm checked into master in `../helloworld/` root folder and checked into gh-pages branch on `../helloworld/_site`

 git worktree feature has its own garbage collection so if `_site` is deleted it will not affect much and can be recreated as needed.
 If you want it to go away you can use git worktree prune See man pages on it.